Frequently asked questions

 > lunch and snacks for the day

-> a device to capture photos (optional)Our expert guides carry everything else needed while walking and the rest of your luggage will be transported between accommodations in the duffel bags provided.
+> a device to capture photos (optional)Our expert guides carry everything else needed while walking and your medium soft bag with the rest of your luggage will be transported between accommodations.

 - Do we need travel insurance?